salahnomad/salahnomad.github.io/content/work-productivity/zellige-blueprint/index.md

 {{< figure src="images/artisan-productivity-morning-ritual.jpg" alt="A calm desk scene for an artisan's morning productivity ritual, with coffee, a notebook, and a single zellige tile." caption="The Morning Ritual: where the day's intentions are carved with care." >}}

 #### **Matutinum: Tessera Sectio (Morning Tile Cutting)**
 Before any screen is touched, I sit at my cypress wood desk with a strong *café solo* in a terra cotta cup.
-This is my 7-minute window of pure clarity, a practice aligned with the body's natural ultradian rhythms for peak focus.
+This is my 7-minute window of pure clarity, a practice aligned with the daily rituals of focus found in [The Baker's Code](/work-productivity/bakers-code/).
 I review the raw fragments from the day before, as if on a wax tablet, and shape them into clean *tesserae* in my notebook.
 I ask one guiding question: *"Quam tessellam hodie percutiam?"* (Which tile shall I strike today?)

 #### **Solis Die: Constitutio Siderum (Sunday Star Assembly)**
 This is my weekly *curia* (assembly) with myself.
 With the scent of Andalusian olive wood burning in a brazier, like a Roman offering, I lay out my five project "stellae" (as index cards) on a *tabula rasa* (a blank corkboard).
 I use colored threads to physically connect them to the five *musivum* cards.
 This tactile exercise makes any misalignment painfully obvious.
 A project is retired if its threads don't hold.